hyeonjijung1/fpga-piano-audio-system/README.md

 - Audio Subsystem : Generates real-time audio tones using PWM based on the pressed keys.
 - Graphics Subsystem : Dynamically renders the keypress visualization using pixel-level VGA control at 640×480 resolution.
 - Control Logic & FSMs : Coordinates drawing, erasing, and state transitions with clean timing and reset handling.
-- Top-Level Integration : Integrates all modules with clocked interconnects, simulation hooks, and synthesis-friendly wiring.
+- Top-Level Integration : Connects all modules with clocked interconnects, simulation hooks, and synthesis-friendly wiring.

+All modules were written in synthesizable Verilog and validated using waveform-driven simulation in ModelSim.
 This architecture enables clean simulation, independent module verification, and fast synthesis with minimal timing violations, achieving <10% LUT and <5% BRAM usage on the Cyclone V fabric.

 ---

 ## Build Automation